team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 ## Overview

 This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on whole exome of samples obtained.
 This was done using CaVEMAN and Pindel.
-All samples were checked for eveness of coveragte before the variant calling was perfomed (see [documentation/Coverage_depth_check.md](./Coverage_depth_check.md)).
+All samples were checked for evenness of coverage before the variant calling was performed (see [documentation/Coverage_depth_check.md](./Coverage_depth_check.md)).

 All the scripts and code mentioned below can be found in the `scripts` directory.

 ## Results

-Files with the MAF file contatinin the summary of the results of the variant calling can be found in Figshare Project [here](https://figshare.com/projects/A_post-zygotic_disruptive_germline_NFATC1_variant_in_a_patient_with_segmental_cherry_angiomas/254267).
+MAF file containing the summary of the results of the variant calling can be found in Figshare Project [here](https://figshare.com/projects/A_post-zygotic_disruptive_germline_NFATC1_variant_in_a_patient_with_segmental_cherry_angiomas/254267).

 ## Sample Pairs used for somatic calling